If English is your first language and you could translate my old Italian text, please contact me.

 poi fa completare da quattro muratori mandati apposta da Varsavia.
 Questi quattro uomini sono

-perciò all'estero quando il generale prende il potere, e soltanto uno di loro che conosce l'inglese,
+perciò all'estero quando il generale prende il potere in Polonia, e soltanto uno di loro che conosce l'inglese,

 sa dell'accaduto, ma decide di tacere.
 I rapporti tra di loro si incrinano, i soldi vengono a mancare e gli